-Presentations Based on Responses
+2) Estimates Based on Responses

 First Ancestry Reported - Includes the first response of all people who reported at least one codeable entry.
-For example, in this category, the count for Danish would include all those who reported only Danish and those who reported Danish first and then some other group.
+For example, in this type of table, the count for German would include all those who reported only German and those who reported German first and then some other group.
+The German line of this table could be interpreted as "The number of times German was listed as the first, or only, ancestry."

 Second Ancestry Reported - Includes the second response of all people who reported a multiple ancestry.
-Thus, the count for Danish in this category includes all people who reported Danish as the second response, regardless of the first response provided.
+Thus, the count for German in this category includes all people who reported German as the second response, regardless of the first response provided.
+The German line in this table is interpreted as "The number of times German was listed as a second ancestry."

 Total Ancestries Reported - Includes the total number of ancestries reported and coded.
-If a person reported a multiple ancestry such as "French Danish," that response was counted twice in the tabulations--once in the French category and again in the Danish category.
-Thus, the sum of the counts in this type of presentation is not the total population but the total of all responses.
+If a person reported a multiple ancestry such as "German Danish," that response was counted twice in the tabulations--once in the German category and again in the Danish category.
+Also, if a person reported two different types of German ancestry, such as "Bavarian Hamburger", they would be counted twice in the German category on this type of table.
+Thus, each line of this table represents the number of reports for that ancestry type, not the number of people (although sometimes that number is the same).
+Likewise, the sum of the estimates in each of the rows in this type of presentation is not the total population but the total of all responses.
+The German line in this table is interpreted as "The number of times a German ancestry was reported."